maksle/slonik/Readme.md

 # Slonik - Chess engine
 Slonik is a chess engine written in Python.
-It is command-line driven, and will soon be able to plug in to chess GUIs, by implementing the UCI interface, which is almost done.
+It is command-line driven, and will soon plug into chess GUIs, by implementing the UCI interface.

 ## Why in Python?
-I chose Python because I wanted to try be able to iterate quickly.
-I now somewhat regret it, because speed is important for a chess program, and Python is considerably slow for this domain.
-It has allowed me to learn a lot quickly though.
+I chose Python to iterate quickly.
+It has allowed me to learn and implement more quickly, though Python is considerably slow for this domain.

 ## Features / Ideas
 The ideas for this engine are largely the ideas of existing engines out there.
-Chessprogramming.wikispaces.com is especially useful and the engine would not be as good as it is currently without it.
-I have also gotten a lot of help by looking at the source code for the well known open-source engine, Stockfish.
-Research articles on chess have also been read in the development of this engine.
-Of note was also the chess engine and white paper for Giraffe, which has a very novel and successful approach.
-I took from it the idea for a probabilistic based search, rather than depth based.
-Many ideas though are implemented from a depth based mindset.
+Chessprogramming.wikispaces.com has been an especially useful resource.
+The source code for the well known open-source engine, Stockfish, was also especially useful, as well as various research articles in the field of chess AI.
+Of note also the chess engine and white-paper for Giraffe, which has a novel and successful approach (purely TDD for evaluation).
+I took from Giraffe the idea for a probabilistic based search.
+However, many ideas are implemented from a depth based mindset.
 The engine features the following:

 - minimax search (negamax) with alpha-beta pruning
 - quiescence search